 The east-west pipe was constructed by the Corps of Engineers Black Mesa Project, which was cost-shared with Bernalillo County and AMAFCA and located in Raymac road.
 The next phase of the project was constructed by AMAFCA in 2014 and crossed Coors Boulevard to MRGCD right of way.

 The manifold pipe alignment is “straight-lined” within the Gun Club Lateral right-of-way and will involve reconstruction of the lateral and associated irrigation turnouts and ditch crossings.
 Due to time limitations required by the MRGCD, the mainfold project has been broken into several phases.
 Phases II through IV connected Don Felipe Dam and Raymac Dam and extended the pipe just south of Powers Way.
 Phase V will continue the work completed last winter and will connect McCoy Dam completing the south branch of the manifold.
-Construction for Phase V is substantially complete and is anticipated to reach final completion in April 2021.
-Phase V is the final phase of construction for the manifold pipe alignment.
+Construction for Phase V is complete.
+Phase V was the final phase of construction for the manifold pipe alignment.

 Black Mesa Phase 5 – Project Limits

 Photo taken April 2021